eclipse-vertx/vert.x/core_manual_groovy.md

     eb.publish("test.address", "hello world")

-That message will then be delivered to any handlers registered against the address "test.address".
+That message will then be delivered to all handlers registered against the address "test.address".

 ### Sending messages

-Sending a message will result in at most one handler registered at the address receiving the message.
+Sending a message will result in only one handler registered at the address receiving the message.
 This is the point to point messaging pattern.
+The handler is chosen in a non strict round-robin fashion.

-    eb.send("test.address", "hello world")
+    eb.publish("test.address", "hello world")

 ### Replying to messages

 Sometimes after you send a message you want to receive a reply from the recipient.
 This is known as the *request-response pattern*.

 To do this you send a message, and specify a reply handler as the third argument.
-When the receiver receives the message they can reply to it by calling the `reply` method on the message.
+When the receiver receives the message they can reply to it by calling the `reply` method on the message..
 When this method is invoked it causes a reply to be sent back to the sender where the reply handler is invoked.
 An example will make this clear:

 The receiver: